 Few hundred meters from Isurumuniya is the sacred Bo-tree known as “Jaya shri Maha Bodhi”, which is considered one of the most sacred places for Buddhists.
 The giant Bo-tree (ficus religiosa), is a sampling of the Bo-tree under which Buddha attained enlightenment.
 The sapling was brought to the island in the 2nd century BC and planted in Anuradhapura, then the capital of Sri Lanka.
 Sri Maha Bodhi is one of the “Atramastana” or 8 sacred places in Anuradhapura.

-Right behind the sacred Bo-tree is Ruwanweli Stupa or Ruwanweli Stupa.
-It is one of the most important monuments in Anuradhapura and one of the “Atamasthana”, most sacred places in Anuradhapura.
-The history of the colossal brick building goes back to 2nd century BD and is believed to be constructed by King Dutugemunu.
-Dome shaped building is a reliquary and it has a spacious open area around the main body.
-The entire complex is surrounded by an elephant wall.
+Right behind the sacred Bo-tree is Ruwanweli Stupa, or Ruwanweli Stupa.
+It is one of the most important monuments in Anuradhapura and one of the “Atamasthana” or most sacred places, in Anuradhapura.
+The history of the colossal brick building goes back to the 2nd century BC and is believed to have been constructed by King Dutugemunu.
+The dome-shaped building is a reliquary, and it has a spacious open area around the main body.
+There is an elephant wall encircling the entire complex.
 On the left side of the main entrance of the Stupa is a statue of King Dutugemunu, who founded the Stupa.
 Right next to the statue of King Dutugemunu is the image house with many Buddha statues.

 Thuparama Stupa is considered one of the oldest Stupas in Sri Lanka, dating back to the 3rd century BC.
 The small yet historically important dome-shaped building was constructed by King Devanampiyatissa, the first Buddhist king of Sri Lanka.
 The Stupa was originally built of clay and was covered by a roof.
 Today the main part of the roof is collapsed and colossal granite columns that were bearing the roof are still standing around the Stupa.